rdugan/kaspa-stratum-bridge/README.md

 IceRiver ASICs require a 2 byte extranonce (extranonce_size=2), an increased minimum share difficulty (use vardiff, or see table below), and difficulty values limited to 2^n (pow2_clamp=true).
 Without these settings, you may experience lower than expected hashrates and/or high invalid rates.

-It is recommended to allow the variable difficulty engine to determine the proper diff setting per client (enabled by default), but if you prefer to set a fixed difficulty, disable vardiff, and consult the following table for the recommended settings for each of the different devices (should produce minimum 20 shares/min):
+It is recommended to allow the variable difficulty engine to determine the proper diff setting per client (enabled by default), but if you prefer to set a fixed difficulty, disable vardiff, and consult the following table for the recommended settings for each of the different devices (should produce minimum 20 shares/min).
+Alternatively, you can set difficulty per miner, by adding the value to the worker field using the format `<address>.<worker>=<min_diff>+<max_job_rate>`, which will override vardiff (if enabled) just for that miner:

 |ASIC     | Min Diff |
 | ------- | ---- |